shibacomputer/txt/README.md

 ## Contacts
 Txt has a [mailing list](https://tinyletter.com/txt-app).
 Join it for very infrequent emails.
 Have a feature request?
-[Submit one](https://github.com/shibacomputer/txt/issues/new)
+[Submit one](https://github.com/shibacomputer/txt/issues/new)!

 ## Donate
-Support Txt's development via cryptocurrencies.
-Other options coming soon.
+Once there's something you can actually use, I'll add donation links here!